-Identifying and Arranging for Witnesses
+Identifying and arranging for witnesses

-First, you need to know what you are arguing and identify what facts you need the hearing officer to understand.

-What does the hearing officer need to know in order to come to the conclusion that you were wrongly terminated?
+First, you need to know what you are arguing and identify what facts you need the court to understand.
+What does the hearing officer need to know in order to find that you were wrongly terminated?
 You should call witnesses that can provide the information necessary to help the hearing officer understand why you should not have been terminated.
 For example, if you need to establish your household size, you may bring an adult household member to testify that they live with you and are a member of your household.
 You should not plan to have any minors testify.

-Need More Time to Prepare for Your Hearing?
+Need more time to prepare for your hearing?

 You can request that your hearing be postponed by submitting a motion for continuance.
 A motion for continuance must state good cause for the continuance and must be filed no later than two days before the hearing date you wish to extend.
-6

 Good cause may include but is not limited to a disabling accident, illness, or declared emergency.
 It may also include if you cannot take time off of work on the day the hearing is scheduled, or if you need more time to request or review documents.

-If a continuance is granted, you will receive a Notice of Continuance38 and a separate Notice of Rescheduling of Hearing.39
+If a continuance is granted, you will receive a Notice of Continuance and a separate Notice of Rescheduling of Hearing.

 Before filing a motion for continuance, or any motion, you are required to contact the DCF representative (or attorney, if one has been assigned) and ask if they will agree to the motion.
 You can ask them by email.
-If you are unable to reach a DCF representative before filing the motion, you must provide information about the date(s) and method(s) by which you attempted to contact them.40
+If you are unable to reach a DCF representative before filing the motion, you must provide information about the date(s) and method(s) by which you attempted to contact them.

 Ideally, DCF will agree to the continuance and you can file an Unopposed Motion for Continuance.
 However, in some cases, DCF will oppose your motion, and you will need to explain in your motion why it should be granted.
-41